 serving as liaison to College Faculty Assemblies;

-serving as chair of the Academic Planning and Budget Committee performing other duties as determined by the President and UFS.
+serving as chair of the Academic Planning and Budget Committee performing other duties as determined by the President and UFS;

+serving as member of Policies and Procedures Committee;

+serving as chair pro tem for any UFS committee who need to elect a chair; and

+performing other duties as determined by the President and UFS.

-The Administrative Staff Assistant shall present a slate of nominees for President-Elect at the penultimate meeting (typically March) of the academic year in alternate years with additional nominations from the floor, if any.
-The official results of the vote shall be officially announced at the final meeting of academic year.
+The Administrative Staff Assistant shall compile a slate of nominees for President-Elect no later than the penultimate meeting (typically March) of the academic year in alternate years with additional nominations from the floor, if any.
+The official results of the vote shall be announced no later than the final meeting of academic year.
 In contested elections, the vote shall be by electronic ballot and election shall be by a majority of votes cast.
 If no candidate receives a majority, there will be a run-off between the two candidates receiving the greatest number of votes.
 The President shall not serve as President-Elect.

 The President may stand for reelection once, serving at most two consecutive terms.
 If the sitting President is reelected to a second term, then the position of President-Elect shall remain vacant and the Past-President shall continue in that position.